jasonmacduffie/Nephelai/README.md

 *   **Soul color:** Green core, with floods of red

 Mortals who seek Dreze's blessing for the endurance to complete a task may be transformed into Pertinaxes.
 A Pertinaxe's skin turns to stone, and large stone spikes grow out of its back.
 The transformation changes the mind of the Pertinaxe into a being single-mindedly committed to the completion of a single task.
 Their specific behavior depends on what the mortal was originally petitioning Dreze for strength with.
 Once the task is complete, the Pertinaxe is doomed to repeatedly attempt to complete the same task, regardless of whether it is still meaningful.
 The metabolism and digestion of the Pertinaxe also changes significantly.
 They move substantially slower, but have greatly reduced food and water requirements.
 They become capable of extracting nutrition from stones and soil, which their hands are capable of breaking and digging into.
 They have total disregard for social norms, and will opportunistically engage in cannibalism of sentient mortals.
 However, they do not rely on hunting to survive as they can exclusively live on stones and soil.
 Pertinaxes still retain their intelligence and memories.
 They are capable of holding a conversation, and engaging in long-term planning.
 However, Pertinaxes will completely ignore what is happening around them until it is either useful to them or an obstacle to achieving their task.

+#### Sunspawns

+*   **Robustness:** 2
+*   **Number appearing:** 1-4
+*   **Disposition:** Peaceful
+*   **Courage:** Pragmatic
+*   **Soul color:** Green core, with traces of red

+Mortals who seek Omuzast's blessing for magnetic beauty may be transformed into Sunspawns.
+Their skin glows radiantly, causing uncorrupted mortals around them to be instantly attracted them.
+However, those who are compelled to walk close to a Sunspawn begin to feel confused.
+This confusion can cause others to feel dizzy, wander around, or attack wildly.
+Sunspawns tend not to worry about the confusion they cause, and continue to use their power to draw attention to themselves.
+As a result, the time lapse between becoming a Sunspawn and being killed by inquisitors is uniquely short.

+#### Troggles

+*   **Robustness:** 5
+*   **Number appearing:** 2-12
+*   **Disposition:** Hostile
+*   **Courage:** Cowardly
+*   **Soul color:** Green core, with floods of red

+Mortals who seek Embe's blessing for freedom from obligation may be transformed into Troggles.
+They begin to walk on all fours, develop a hunched back, and lose their vision.
+The transformation also grants sharp claws and teeth.
+Troggles become very timid, and seek to escape by burrowing underground.
+Troggles find each other and establish larger underground burrows.
+They periodically leave their burrows to hunt animals.
+They have an incredible sense of smell, which makes them excellent hunters despite their loss of vision.
+They retain their intelligence and memories, but become uncontrollably terrified of civilized mortals.
+They are more likely to run away than to fight, but when pressed they will use their claws and teeth in self-defense.

 ### Cthonians